-The S5P SO2 LH data are available upon request from the ESA S5P+I: SO2LH project Data Pool2 where the final version of the SO2 LH data, v4.0, is available.
-We should note here that this algorithm will be implemented during 2023 into the operational ESA MPC-ATM S5P dataset chain and will be part of the operational S5P SO2 dataset from 2024 onwards.
+The S5P SO2 LH data used in this report are available upon request from the ESA S5P+I: SO2LH project Data Pool where the final version of the SO2 LH data, v4.0, is available.
+We should note here that this algorithm has been implemented during 2023 into the operational ESA MPC-ATM S5P dataset chain and is part of the operational S5P SO2 dataset since July 2023.
 Due to restrictions of the algorithm, discussed in Hedelt et al., 2019 and Koukouli et al., 2022, a number of flags are applied to the dataset for quality assured results.
 The main one affecting this analysis is about the retrieved SO2 load by the algorithm which is set to be > 20 D.U.
 As a result, shown in the section below, a number of the thinner SO2 plumes observed by the IASI instruments which have no such restriction, are missing from the S5P SO2 LH data.

-2 Data pool | Sentinel-5p Innovation (dlr.de)
+&lt;sup>2 Data pool | Sentinel-5p Innovation (dlr.de)